ChenYilong/iOSInterviewQuestions/Behavioral_based_interviewing_Competency_Based/subjective_qa.md

 I want to ask my manager for help if I can't solve this conflict.
 I think maybe my manager can have a clear view of the conflict.

 The spectators see the chess game better than the players.

+Using the ‘questioning approach’ when seeing others working wrong to get buy-in encourages engagement and builds relationships.

+The best way to acknowledge a workmate’s actions is to say, “Well done, keep it up, thank you” when you see someone working right.

+Positive conversations promote a kind culture at work.
+It allows us to acknowledge the right behaviors, not just the wrong ones.

 ## What's the biggest challenge you've already faced as an engineer?